SteveJustin1963/tec-SCOPE/README.md

 ## Let your SCC or Tec1 control your telescope
-- get urself a cheap 8-inch F5 Dobson or make one, the pushed by hand truss frame type.
+- get yourself a cheap 8-inch F5 Dobson or make one, the pushed by hand truss frame type.
 - or make a mock up with cardboard and mount a dslr at the base, have x y or alt, az ability
 - the mount needs 2 rotary encoders
-- later stellarium can talk via a async serial port the scc/tec1
+- Stellarium can talk via an async serial port to our code
 -

 ![image](https://github.com/user-attachments/assets/94e1a293-ea97-4a59-8d1b-e965b11411c8)